How REITs do cross-portfolio reporting when properties use different PMS systems

 Identify every PMS in the portfolio

 Map which properties run Yardi, RealPage, Entrata, or other systems.
-The number of PMS platforms determines the normalization complexity you need to solve.
+The number of PMS platforms determines how much schema-mapping work you do downstream.

 - 2